 Quolls are carnivorous marsupials (genus Dasyurus) with four species found in Australia and two in New Guinea.

 For those of you that didn’t hear: the Australian ‘Big Year’ record was officially broken at the end of 2012.
-Steve Weigel has annihilated his predecessors, seeing 745 species of bird in Australia in a single year, beating the previous record of 720 set by Sean Dooley in 2002.
+John Weigel has annihilated his predecessors, seeing 745 species of bird in Australia in a single year, beating the previous record of 720 set by Sean Dooley in 2002.
 Just let that sink in for a moment.
 Seven hundred and forty five different bird species.

 Seen by one man.